Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Arbitrage-Free Pricing of Collateralized Cross-Currency Basis Swaps

 \subsection{Single-period forward CCBS}

-We will argue that to compute the price and hedging strategy for an $n$-period CCBS, it suffices to examine specific cash flows in a single-period setup and consequently generalize the single-period pricing formulae to the multi-period case using Propositions \ref{pro5.1} \ref{pro5.2} combined with the linearity of arbitrage-free pricing operator from \ref{pro3.2}.
+We will argue that to compute the price and hedging strategy for an $n$-period CCBS, it suffices to examine specific cash flows in a single-period setup and consequently generalize the single-period pricing formulae to the multi-period case using Proposition \ref{pro5.1} and Proposition \ref{pro5.2} (resp., Proposition \ref{pro5.1c}) for domestic (resp., foreign) collateralization combined with the linearity of arbitrage-free pricing operator from Proposition \ref{pro3.2}.

 Therefore, we find it convenient to separately examine the two cases: the exchange of interest payments at the end of each accrual period and the exchange of nominal principals at the maturity date.
 The building blocks of a constant notional $\CCBS \,(\cT_n;\kappa )$ of Definition \ref{def2.5} are single-period cross-currency basis swaps given by the following definition where we write $X_{T_j}(T_0,T_{j-1},T_j)$ to represent $X_j$ for $j=1,2,\dots ,n$.